 Default Session Variables

-Environment Manager includes three in-built session variables:
+Environment Manager includes four built-in session variables:

 - SessionID - The current Session ID